Lemonexe/python-tutorial/README.md

 Then start any `py` file:
 `cls & python base/01_henlo.py`

-`base/04_cycles.py` can be just opened from explorer...
+Only the file `base/04_cycles.py` can be just opened from explorer...

 Deactivate venv:
 `deactivate`